theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-update-device.md

 <properties
-   pageTitle="Aktualisieren von StorSimple-Geräten | Microsoft Azure"
-   description="Erläutert, wie die Updatefunktion von StorSimple für das Installieren regelmäßiger und Wartungsmodus-Updates und -Hotfixes verwendet wird." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Update your StorSimple device | Microsoft Azure" description="Explains how to use the StorSimple update feature to install regular and maintenance mode updates and hotfixes." services="storsimple" documentationCenter="NA" authors="SharS"